How to Thank a Teacher (When You’re a Teacher, Too)

 Who doesn’t love coming to work with their favorite Starbucks drink on their desk?
 A little gesture like donuts in the faculty lounge, a fancy latte on their desk, or bringing in your colleague’s favorite snack shows just how much you pay attention and care.

 Teachers are endlessly evaluated, but those official measures don’t always catch the real impacts they have on their students.
 Tell your favorite teacher’s principal just how amazing they are and how much they changed your life.
 A little praise can make a big difference in a teacher’s day-to-day.

 If you still prefer to wrap something up and hand it over to an educator in your life, below are some ideas that any teacher would love.

 These personalized cups are absolutely adorable on their own.
 Drop in a gift card or some candy to make it extra special.

 Affordable and stylish, these wish bracelets are a sweet token for an educator.
-(And at $2.50 each, you could supply the whole staff with gratitude wishes!)
+(And at less than $3 each, you could supply the whole staff with gratitude wishes!)